hemantgarg1452/Email-Client-Software/README.md

 ### A secure Java email client using standard sockets, networking, and Java Mail API.

-###  Established direct communication with ISP mail servers, optimizing the end-to-end email transaction process with a 15% increase in efficiency.
+###  1. Established direct communication with ISP mail servers.
+###  2. Optimizing the end-to-end email transaction process with a 15% increase in efficiency.